 Unlike the sprawling, resort-heavy mountains of Utah or Colorado, Ski Santa Fe retains a down-to-earth, local feel.
 It’s a unique blend of high-altitude skiing with a Southwestern twist, making it a hidden gem for those looking for adventure beyond the usual ski hotspots.
 The mountain also caters to skiers of all types, whether you’re looking for challenging moguls or just getting started on the bunny hill.
 Après-ski is just as special, thanks to Santa Fe’s art galleries, historic adobe streets and vibrant food scene.

-We opted to fly into Albuquerque, rented a car for the weekend and the process was a breeze.
-Regardless of which airport you choose, I highly recommend renting a car—especially if you plan to hit the slopes.
-Ski Santa Fe is a 30-minute drive from the city, and rideshare services to and from the mountain are unreliable.
-Having your own car also helps if you’re bringing ski gear or planning to explore beyond the city limits.
+We flew into Albuquerque, rented a car for the weekend, and the whole process was smooth and easy.
+No matter which airport you fly into, I highly recommend getting a car, especially if you’re planning to ski.
+Ski Santa Fe is just a 30-minute drive from town, but rideshares to and from the mountain are hit-or-miss at best.
+Having your own wheels makes all the difference, especially if you’ve got gear in tow or want to explore beyond the city.

-The Rosewood Inn of the Anasazi is a boutique hotel nestled in the heart of downtown Santa Fe.
-Drawing inspiration from the region’s rich Native American and Spanish heritage, the inn seamlessly blends various traditional elements.
-Warm adobe walls, handcrafted woodwork and kiva fireplaces will welcome you upon entering and leave a lasting impression.
-Every corner feels thoughtfully designed and full of character, making it the perfect place to unwind after a day of skiing or exploring the city’s historic streets.
-Whatever you do, be sure to stop by the Anasazi Bar & Lounge—their margaritas are a must!
+The Rosewood Inn is a boutique hotel nestled right in the heart of downtown Santa Fe.
+Inspired by the region’s Native American and Spanish roots, the space blends traditional design with just the right amount of luxury.
+Think warm adobe walls, handcrafted wood details, and kiva fireplaces that make you want to cozy up and stay awhile.
+Every corner feels intentional and full of character, making it an ideal spot to unwind after a day on the slopes or wandering the city’s historic streets.
+And don’t miss the Anasazi Bar & Lounge while you’re there—the margaritas are worth writing home about.

 Bluebird Ski Rentals is a convenient one-stop shop for all your ski and snowboard rental needs.
 The staff is friendly and knowledgeable, so we were in and out in about 35 minutes.
 From there, hit the road early and make your way to Ski Santa Fe via NM-475.
 It’s about a 30-minute drive, and while the road is very windy (carsick travelers beware), the scenic mountain views along the way are well worth it.

 Family-owned and operated, Ski Santa Fe has retained an authentic, laid-back vibe over the years.
-There’s no glitzy village, no overpriced boutiques—just a classic lodge, friendly locals, and about eighty trails of high-altitude skiing with stunning views.
-Lift ticket prices cost a fraction of what you’ll find elsewhere, and can be purchased online or at the mountain base.
+There’s no glitzy village, no overpriced boutiques – just a classic lodge, friendly locals, and about eighty trails of high-altitude skiing with stunning views.
+Lift tickets are a fraction of the price elsewhere and can be easily purchased online or at the mountain base.
 Despite its smaller size, Ski Santa Fe boasts a base elevation of 10,350 feet, ensuring the snow remains light and fresh all season long.

 If you’re looking for slope-side food and drinks, check out Totemoff’s Bar & Grill.
 The popular après-ski hangout draws a crowd for its cold beers, casual eats, and live music.
 Whether you’re taking a quick break or settling in for a longer lunch, Totemoff’s is the perfect spot to recharge.